 ENL101 is an introductory college composition course required of all AA and AS-degree students and prerequisite to all other college-level English courses.
-It is designed to help students develop and express ideas clearly and effectively using standard American English through frequent writing and the study of rhetorical patterns of development.
+It is designed to help students develop and express ideas clearly and effectively use language that meets the expectation of academic audiences through frequent writing and the study of rhetorical patterns of development.
 Students learn to write essays using a recognized scholarly documentation style.